pytexas/2023/content/sponsors/prospectus.md

     - Contribute directly to financial aid
     - 2 free tickets to PyTexas

-Contact the Sponsor Chair for more details.
+Contact the Sponsor Chair for more details on any package or add-on: [sponsorship@pytexas.org](mailto:sponsorship@pytexas.org)

 ### Have an Idea?

 Do you have an idea for a package or exclusive benefit you’d like to see at PyTexas?
 We’re open to them!
-Contact the Sponsor Chair to discuss what you’d like to do.
+Contact the Sponsor Chair to discuss what you’d like to do: [sponsorship@pytexas.org](mailto:sponsorship@pytexas.org)

 ## About the Python Language